Self-Employed Mortgages For First-Time Buyers

 How much can a first-time buyer borrow?

-The vast majority of banks, building societies and specialist lenders will lend a maximum of between 4.5 times single or joint earnings.
+With self-employed mortgages, the vast majority of banks, building societies and specialist providers will lend a maximum of between 4.5 times and 5.5 x single or joint earnings.

 Higher multiples of 5-6 times earnings may be possible for higher earners or those in a professional role, such as an accountant, solicitor or architect.